 The federal tax law signed by President Donald Trump Dec.
-22, 2017, may affect home ownership tax benefits described in this article.
-The new law goes into effect for the 2018 tax year and generally doesn’t affect tax filings for the 2017 tax year.
-In 2018, HouseLogic will be providing information on the tax provisions affecting home ownership.
-In the meantime, here’s a detailed summary of the changes.
+22, 2017, goes into effect for the 2018 tax year and generally doesn’t affect tax filings for the 2017 tax year.
+Here’s a detailed summary of the changes.

-As you calculate your tax returns, be careful not to commit any of these eight home-related tax mistakes, which tax pros say are especially common and can cost you money or draw the IRS to your doorstep.
+As you prepare your tax returns for the 2017 tax year, be careful not to commit any of these eight home-related tax mistakes, which tax pros say are especially common and can cost you money or draw the IRS to your doorstep.

 #1 Deducting the Wrong Year for Property Taxes